nhennho/thanos-desktop/README.md

 ### 🧤 Custom Neofetch: The Debian logo is replaced with the Infinity Gauntlet, and all system information is themed in royal purple.

-### 🎨 UI & Icon System (WIP): The custom ThanOS theme is currently under development to ensure perfection.
+### 🎨 UI & Icon System: The custom ThanOS theme is currently under development to ensure perfection.

 ## 📸 System Showcase
 <p align="center">